-Silk road Ensemble’s pioneering multi-style cellist Mike Block and tabla virtuoso Sandeep Das visited the Music District for a mini residency to prepare for their Off the Hook Arts performance Dynamics: Mike Block & Sandeep Das in Concert on July 5th, 2018.
+Silk road Ensemble’s pioneering multi-style cellist Mike Block and tabla virtuoso Sandeep Das visited the Music District for to prepare for their Off the Hook Arts performance Dynamics: Mike Block & Sandeep Das in Concert on July 5th, 2018.
 During their stay they offered one-on-one lessons with two Fort Collins musicians, Brett Rindt (cellist in A Brother’s Fountain) and Jonathan Sadler (percussion in More Than Physics).
 Brett, who recently adopted the idea of standing upright while playing the cello had the opportunity to try Mike’s master tips and tricks using Mike’s new cello strap created for the standing cellist.
 At the same time, Sand offered his decades of knowledge to dig deep into technique with Jonathan.
 Brief but impactful, Mike and Sandeep brought their well-travelled skillset to our doorstep here in Fort Collins.

 Mike Block is a pioneering cello player, singer, composer, and educator, hailed by Yo-Yo Ma as the “ideal musician of the 21st-Century.”
 Passionate about cross-cultural collaboration through music, Mike is committed to inspiring individuals and connecting communities.
 At home in a wide range of musical styles, through a multi-genre approach to composition, performance and education, he seeks to inspire audiences and empower musicians to find joy in the full world of music.